 Despite the above three things, I actually have both a Bachelor’s and Master’s Degree in English (Pace University/Brooklyn College).
 I’ve loved to read my entire life, and devour books, often in one sitting.
 Or sometimes I’ll go months without reading a single book and then read three in one week.
 Despite being an English major, I tend to prefer mystery/thrillers or chick lit since my time is often limited and I need quick, fun reads.
 Favorite book: The Dive from Clausen’s Pier, by Ann Packer.

 I watch way more t.v. and movies than I should.
 And I watch the same stuff over and over again.
-I love a really bad Lifetime or Netflix original movies (have you seen A Christmas Prince?!), stuff I can keep on in the background while I’m working on my various projects.
+I love a really bad Lifetime or Netflix original movies (have you seen the Christmas Prince Trilogy?!), stuff I can keep on in the background while I’m working on my various projects.
 Still big on Parks & Recreation, The Office, 30 Rock, and Downton Abbey even though they all aired their last episodes years ago.
 I can equate almost every life situation to it’s comparable situation on Friends (which started when I was in 8th grade and ended my first year of teaching, so I always say I literally grew up with it).
 My newer obsessions are Schitt’s Creek, The Goldbergs, A Series of Unfortunate Events, The Marvelous Mrs. Maisel and The Baby-Sitters Club.
 I also love Dr. Who but that’s an anomaly; fantasy is not generally my thing.